Building services engineering projects can vary from designing air filtration systems to engineering flood lights.

 - Property firms and/or facilities management companies

 Graduate building services engineers can work towards one of two professional qualifications depending on what level of degree they completed.
-If you have a BEng, you can apply for incorporated engineer status with a professional body.
-If you completed either a BEng followed by a masters, or an MEng degree, you can become a chartered engineer.
+If they have a BEng, they can apply for incorporated engineer status with a professional body.
+If they completed either a BEng followed by a masters or an MEng degree, they can become a chartered engineer.
 Both titles are highly valued by employers, though chartered engineers are often more sought after.

 To find out about how you can get into this career via a school leaver route (eg an apprenticeship or school leaver training programme) see the construction and property sector of TARGETcareers, our website aimed at school leavers.
 This building services engineer article will be particularly helpful.

 - An eye for detail and good design

 - The ability to work well both as part of a team and on your own

 - Good IT skills and a familiarity with industry-specific software and modelling programmes.